 With stronger academic tuition, including English language, these 12 children have the opportunity to achieve higher grades and a path out of the slums into university.

 We offer free Afterschool Tuition for all our children in grades one to three, to give them help with homework that they can’t get at home.
-When our children reach grade four, we welcome them into English, Computer, Arts and Sports classes to widen their horizons and encourage them to excel.
+When our children reach grade four, we welcome them into English, Computer, and Sports classes to widen their horizons and encourage them to excel.

 But for some of our children, school just isn’t easy.
 Learning disabilities and years of missed school can leave them far behind their peers.
 Turtle Track is a small friendly classroom with a patient teacher who will work with the lowest 20 percent of our students.
 Regular tuition in small groups will help them catch up and stay in school.